Su-Ng/NLB/README.md

 ![EBOOKS2.png](EBOOKS2.png)

 - We discovered that this book is a collection of Poems in Singapore, which is probably why it is in four major languages.

+Python code is included in this depository to find out trends in the data.

+In order to find out if it is going towards a positive trend or negative trend, we plot out the data in years.